-Iris are such a fun plant and so rewarding.
-Have you planted some and now they have started to not produce as many blooms as in past years?
-Iris usually need to be divided once every 3 years or so.
+Iris is such a fun plant and so rewarding.
+Have you planted some in your garden and now they have failed to produce as many blooms as in past years?
+Iris usually needs to be divided once every 3 years or so.
 That is not a hard and fast rule but a generalized observation for most.
-In this post I share how I separate my iris. (also known as dividing your iris)

 I live in the Sierra Nevada mountains of N. California at the 4500 foot level.